jatolentino/HCC/README.md

 - `extract_assessment_plan()`: Extracts the assessment plan section from progress note file
 - `extract_each_plan()`: Extracts an individual assessment plan from the assessment plan section
 - `match_icd10_codes()`: Extract ICD-10 patterns/codes (ICD-10 can be considered as a superset<sup>1</sup> of HCC codes)
-- `is_icd10_an_hcc()`: Determines if the ICD-10 patern is an HCC code
+- `is_icd10_an_hcc()`: Determines if the ICD-10 patern is an HCC code.
+In this step we map the ICD-10 code to the `HCC_relevant_codes.json` file for a rapid search in O(1)
 - `langGraph_evaluation()`: Extracts the condition_data from an assessment plan with Vertex AI model

->**Notes**: Extrictly speaking HCC is not a subset of ICD-10, but HCC uses the nomenclature and codes from ICD-10, HCC groups codes in categories in a different fashion, but in terms of regex expression, it could be considered that ICD-10 is a superset of ICD-10
+>*1.
+Superset*: Extrictly speaking ICD-10 is not a superset of HCC, but HCC uses the nomenclature and codes from ICD-10.
+HCC groups codes in categories in a different fashion, but in terms of regex expression, it could be considered that ICD-10 is a superset of ICD-10.

 The following Diagram depicts the layered approach and